villevt/Sental/readme.md

 Backend can be run from `backend`-folder with `uvicorn main:app`.

+Since the backend is built on FastAPI, the backend also comes with Swagger documentation in path `/docs` in the api.

 ## Frontend

 Minimal (TypeScript) React single page app, that allows for inputting text, and getting automatic inference for the text.
 Frontend can be run from `frontend`-folder with `npm start`.